1hnry/data-analysis-netflix/README.md

 Most Netflix films fall within the classic 85–120 minute window — a sweet spot audiences are already used to.
 It’s a predictable format, and that’s probably the point.
 Netflix isn’t pushing boundaries with movie runtimes; it’s sticking to what works.
 The strategy here feels low-risk, focused on delivering a familiar experience rather than experimentation.

-**📺 For TV Shows: One Season to Prove Yourself**
+**📺 For Series: One Season to Prove Yourself**

-TV Shows, on the other hand, tell a different story.
+Series, on the other hand, tell a different story.
 The bar chart makes it obvious: titles with just one season completely dominate.
 This supports the popular belief that Netflix cancels quickly — and the data backs that up.
 But instead of seeing it as a flaw, it might be more accurate to say Netflix treats each new series like a startup.
 Most won’t survive past season one unless they show real traction.
 It's a high-volume, market-testing approach that prioritizes scalability over long-term bets.

 ![Dashboard](Netflix%20Project/images/dashboard-final.png)